OdatNurd/OverrideAudit/README.md

 common to all users of Sublime on the same computer.

 > The shipped package `Default.sublime-package` provides the set of default key
-> bindings, settings, menu entries and so on that all other plugins modify.
+> bindings, settings, menu entries and so on that all other packages modify.

 ### Installed Package ###